July 1-August 10, 1974 - The 41-day strike ends when the veteran NFL players report to training camp without a new agreement.

 May 20, 2008 - The owners vote to end the collective bargaining agreement after the 2010 season.

-February 18, 2011 - The NFL and the NFL Players Association (NFLPA) enter into federal mediation.
+February 18, 2011 - The NFL and the NFLPA enter into federal mediation.
 George Cohen is the Director of the Federal Mediation and Conciliation Service (FMCS), an independent government agency handling the mediation.

 March 4, 2011 - The negotiating deadline is extended by one week.